A headland hideaway

 A walk through the dunes

-Donegal, along with Kerry, boasts more unique blue flag beaches (12 in 2017) than any other county in Ireland with 2 of those in the immediate vicinity of Breac.House (Killahoey and Marble Strand) as well as the idyllic Tramore beach which is a walk from the house through sand dunes and marram grass.
+Donegal, along with Kerry, boasts more unique blue flag beaches (12 in 2020) than any other county in Ireland with 2 of those in the immediate vicinity of Breac.House (Killahoey and Marble Strand) as well as the idyllic Tramore beach which is a walk from the house through sand dunes and marram grass.
+Often deserted, this beach is a firm favourite with our guests.

 Sustainability & responsibility